ataraxao/drex/Introduction.md

 - **Corporate woman net worth (Year 15):** **~$529,218**
 - **Domestic COO vested net worth (Year 15):** **~$782,159**
 - **Gap:** **~$252,941**

 ---

+## How the CWA narrows the dispute surface (it’s technical documentation for account withdrawal events)

+*Not legal advice.
+This explains design intent: reduce the number of things a court could plausibly adjudicate.*

+1) **No promises, no duties, no arrears**
+- Party A is never obligated to fund the Vehicle Account.
+“Targets” are non-binding; no arrears exist if funding stops.
+- Party B is never obligated to do anything (no services, behavior, cohabitation, exclusivity, intimacy, or “domestic performance”).
+- So there is nothing to enforce as support, wages, or ongoing payment—if the account is unfunded, the system is inert.

+2) **At-will by design**
+- The entire structure is at-will: either Party can terminate at any time by notice.
+- Termination triggers a deterministic unwind (freeze + distribution by formula), not a discretionary “relationship accounting.”

+3) **Ring-fenced asset pool; no recourse outside it**
+- Party B’s rights are limited to assets actually inside the Vehicle Account (and proceeds of Joint Assets bought with that money).
+- No recourse to Party A’s separate property.
+- No clawback / no negative entitlement (Party B never “owes back” due to market moves).
+This caps the dispute surface to one defined pool.

+4) **Pure math replaces narrative**
+At Liquidity Events or termination, payout is just:
+**max(0, (Vehicle Value × Allocation %) − B Distribution Ledger)**
+No “fairness” story required—just a valuation time, a percentage, and a ledger balance.

+5) **No unilateral access; administrator executes events** Neither party can unilaterally withdraw.
+The Independent Administrator controls transfers-out and processes only:
+- Liquidity Events,
+- termination unwind,
+- narrow dispute holdbacks.

+6) **The honest limit**
+Courts can still address fraud/duress/unconscionability, child-related statutory issues, and anything created by real-world commingling.
+The point is narrower: the CWA minimizes claim surface by being non-obligatory, at-will, and confined to a controlled account with withdrawal procedures.

+---